barrettd/Raspberry-Pi-Cpp/README.md

 # Raspberry-Pi-Cpp
+Version 0.00 - Under initial development.
+Do not use yet.

 Little C++ library for the Raspberry Pi running Debian Raspbian Jessie (2016-09-23-raspbian-jessie.)

 All of this code has been tested with a Raspberry Pi 3 Model B V1.2.